 What is an alias email address?
 It is an alternate email address that is designed to protect your personal email address (i.e. shield your real identity).
 It can be used as a one-time disposable address, as a PO box for a project or to create a buffer between the real you and spammers, hackers, identity thieves, etc. You can create as many of them as you want.

 The Alias Manager is accessible from 2 locations: the Main Menu and the Toolbar.

 To access the Main Menu, click on the OI logo next to your browser’s navigation bar (top right).
-It is the same logo as the one shown below and appears in orange when you are logged in.

 If you can’t find the Toolbar, go in the Main Menu and check in your Settings, under Components.
 You might have chosen to hide it…

 While both @ icons open the Alias Manager, the Toolbar is designed to show you at a glance the information relative to the website you are currently visiting and allow quick actions.
 The Main Menu, on the other hand, gives you access to all the alias email addresses you have created.

 Next to each icon is a circle with a number.
 The number next to the @ tells you how many aliases have been saved for the website that you are currently visiting.